michaelyatco/choredoor/ChoreDoorNextSteps.md

 Task: The `<p>` elements in their current state are very hard to see in the corner.
 Navigate to the __style.css__ file and add two selectors - `score-row` and `score-text`.
 The `score-row` selector is responsible for `text-align` and the `score-text` is responsible for `margin-right: 28px`, `letter-spacing: 1.1px`, `display`, `font-family`, `font-size`, and `color`.
 See if you can determine the values for the last four properties!

-Hint: experiment, look at other selectors for clues, and have fun!
+Hint: Experiment, look at other selectors for clues, and have fun!

 Task: The next task is to build the boxes that will hold the `score` and `highScore` values.
 Beneath the `score-row` `<div>`, add another `<div>` and set its class name to `score-row`.
 Inside this second `score-row` `<div>`, nest two more `<div>` elements with the class name `score-box`.
 Give this first nested `<div>` an `id` of `score-number` and give the second nested `<div>` an `id` of `high-score-number`.